t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="ag"></a>
-*Q: When creating a container, the wizard shows me which stage of volume creation I am currently on - but it goes haywire, and the number of stages to complete keeps changing!*
+*Q: When creating a container, the wizard shows me which stage of container creation I am currently on - but it goes haywire, and the number of stages to complete keeps changing!*

 *A:* The number of different stages to creating a new container varies, depending on what options you choose.
 Once you have entered the minimum necessary settings, if you click the 'Next' button you can enter more advanced, optional, settings.
 In this case, the number of steps updates to the number of advanced steps possible.

   * * *
  <a name="aj"></a>
-*Q: Is it possible to dismount my LibreCrypt volumes when I hit a certain "hotkey"?*
+*Q: Is it possible to close my LibreCrypt containers when I hit a certain "hotkey"?*

 *A:* Yes; see under "View | Options..." - the "Hotkeys" tab

  * * *
  <a name="ak"></a>
-*Q: Why can't I Dismount my volume(s)?*
+*Q: Why can't I Close my container(s)?*

 *A:* The most common reason for this is because LibreCrypt cannot gain an exclusive lock on the associated drive.
-This is normally caused by one or more files being open on the encrypted volume.
+This is normally caused by one or more files being open on the encrypted container.

-"Normal" (non administrator) users may also have problems dismounting drives (see the "TODO" list in this documentation)
+"Normal" (non administrator) users may also have problems closing drives (see the "TODO" list in this documentation)

-If a volume cannot be dismounted "normally", you will be prompted if you want to forcefully dismount it; it is only recommended that volumes are dismounted in this way if all open files and documents are closed.
+If a container cannot be closed "normally", you will be prompted if you want to forcefully close it; it is only recommended that containers are closed in this way if all open files and documents are closed.

 * * *